-- 1) The unlawful manufacture, distribution, dispensation, possession, purchase, or use of drugs by employees is prohibited and constitutes grounds for immediate termination. - 2) The manufacture, distribution, dispensation, possession, storage, purchase, or use of alcohol by employees while at the workplace is prohibited and constitutes grounds for immediate termination.

-3) Positive Drug Tests

-- a.
-Any employee holding a safety-sensitive position as defined by this policy who has a positive drug test shall be terminated.
-Safety-sensitive positions are defined in the list of Safety Sensitive Positions. - b.
-Any employee holding a non-safety-sensitive position who has a positive drug test may be terminated.
-Upon determination by that employee's Department Head, the Human Resources Director, and/or the City Manager, the employee may be allowed to remain employed with the City of Goldsboro pursuant to the conditions set forth below. - c.
-An employee who is allowed to remain employed with the City of Goldsboro after a positive drug test shall be employed on a probationary basis.
-The time period for this probationary period of employment will be for a minimum of twelve (12) months to a maximum of sixty (60) months.
-After that time period, the employee shall be subject to the original conditions of this policy regarding drug and alcohol testing.
-A second positive drug test for this employee, either during or after this probationary period, shall result in immediate termination. - d.
-During this probationary employment period, the employee shall be given unannounced drug and alcohol tests.
-These tests may be on a random basis at the discretion of the Department Head, the Human Resources Director, and/or the City Manager.
-A positive drug test shall result in immediate termination. - e.
-Employees who have a positive drug test and are allowed to remain employed with the City of Goldsboro shall be evaluated by a substance abuse professional.
-As a condition of their continued employment during and after their probationary period, the employee shall comply with any and all substance abuse treatment recommended by this substance abuse professional.

-4) Applicants for employment shall be required to take a drug test during the application process.
+- 1) The unlawful manufacture, distribution, dispensation, possession, purchase, or use of drugs by employees is prohibited and constitutes grounds for immediate termination. - The manufacture, distribution, dispensation, possession, storage, purchase, or use of alcohol by employees while at the workplace is prohibited and constitutes grounds for immediate termination. - 3) Positive Drug Tests - a.
+Any employee holding a safety-sensitive position (with the exception of Police, Fire or CDL holder) who has a positive drug test may be allowed to remain employed with the City of Goldsboro pursuant to the conditions set forth below. - 1.
+Three days leave without pay. - 2.
+Required to have a negative drug test prior to returning to work. - 3.
+Probation for a minimum of six months. - 4.
+Participate in a mandatory Employee Assistance Program and comply with any and all substance abuse treatment recommended by this substance abuse professional. - 5.
+Random drug screens for one year.
+A second positive drug test shall result in immediate termination. - Safety-sensitive positions will be reviewed periodically and are defined in the list of Safety Sensitive Positions in this policy. - b.
+Any employee holding a non-safety-sensitive position who has a positive drug test may be allowed to remain employed with the City of Goldsboro pursuant to the conditions set forth below. - 1.
+Probation for a minimum of six months. - 2.
+Participate in a mandatory Employee Assistance Program and comply with any and all substance abuse treatment recommended by this substance abuse professional. - 3.
+Random drug screens for one year.
+A second positive drug test shall result in immediate termination. - 4) Applicants for employment shall be required to take a drug test during the application process.
 Current employees who are selected for a new position shall also be drug tested.
 This test shall be administered no more than thirty (30) days prior to the date of employment.